 NRAR entered into an enforceable undertaking (EU) with IC on 30 June 2023.
 The company acknowledged the alleged contravention and undertakes to carry out the commitments and preventative measures set out in the EU.

-Under the terms of the EU, IC will:
+Under the terms of the EU, the mine owners have to:

-• Provide a bank guarantee for a monetary contribution of $2,878,138 for a community project that will improve the health of waterways and/or restore wetlands.
-The community project proposal must be put forward to NRAR to consider by 30 September 2023.
+- Contribute $2,878,138 for a community project that will improve the health of waterways and/or restore wetlands.